defiGames/blockchain-developer-bootcamp-final-project/README.md

 # Running uint tests
 npx hardhat test
 ```
+You will also need a .env file in your top level directory with `FROM_ACCOUNT`, `PRIVATE_KEY` and `INFURA_KEY` stored inside.
+More info [here](https://blog.infura.io/how-to-use-dotenv-to-enhance-basic-security-within-your-dapp/)

 ## Contact
 * [@blaise_eth](https://twitter.com/blaise_eth) on Twitter
 * My wallet address is: [BlaisePascal.eth](https://etherscan.io/address/0x3a5b9f815bf2fcb044225ce772ae1bc34a8cdac2)